Welcome to The Impulse Company!

 Artistic Director Scott Williams trained with Sanford Meisner at Neighborhood Playhouse in the 1970s, relocating in London in the mid-1990s following a San Francisco-based career as a teacher and director.
 He now teaches and directs internationally and has shared his commitment to helping actors become the best they can be with thousands of practitioners all over the world.

-Details are available and we are interviewing for our next entry point, October 2018
+Details are available and we are interviewing for our next available entry point, January 2019

-- contact email@example.com for details and to arrange an interview.
+- October 2018 entry is now full with a waiting list.
+Contact email@example.com for details and to arrange an interview.

 Because there is so much demand for in depth study, Impulse is currently focussing on its modular part-time Year course and associated Second Year course.
 You'll find details via the links on the left.